 Piece of cake directions:

-Pictured is a frosting I purchased.
+The frosting in the picture is store-bought.
 However, sometimes we make our own.
-If you'd like to use this, here is a dairy free, chocolate frosting recipe.
+You can follow the recipe below for a dairy-free chocolate frosting.
 It’s VERY sweet, so you don’t need to put a lot on each cupcake.

 - 2 cups powdered sugar

-- ½ t. vanilla (there are gluten free vanillas also)
+- 1/2 teaspoon vanilla (there are gluten free vanillas also)

 If you love this recipe, you’ll love our newsletter too!
 We share tips, tricks, and more delicious recipes.
 Scroll to the bottom of the page until you see the orange button that says “Sign Up Now” and you can get our newsletter straight to your email inbox every month.